UTS-Visual-Communication/intro-to-web/README.md

 * Then take them through how to make a link, and how to link to each other's URLs i.e. a href=
 * They are to think about how they want to do the link i.e. is it at the bottom of the page, or is it a word in their text?
 And what text is used for link i.e. "Another Mystery Structure" or "Nearby you might find..."
 * If a student doesn't have a link (or have two), they can go to one of the other class rooms and link up with a student there.
 Please also keep a couple of URLs from your class to pass on to the next set of classes.
-* If a student doesn't have a web page, just get work the 1.4-page-with-copy-text in the examples folder and quickly change the text to their heading / description and add links in here.
+* If a student doesn't have a web page, just get them to work on the 1.4-page-with-copy-text in the examples folder and quickly change the text to their heading / description and add links in here.
+* Make sure you have time in class for them to upload their web page and check their links work.